atreyasha/dotfiles/develop.md

     1.  emacs: improve autocompletions of latex layer:
         <https://github.com/syl20bnr/spacemacs/issues/14134>

-        1.  **TODO** find way to automatically reparse document with `reftex-parse-all` when building document -\> will ensure labels are updated for autocompletion as they are currently not refreshed -\> can be added to `company-reftex` directly in a new branch since permission to push is granted

-        2.  if possible, try to merge upstream changes to latex layer
+        1.  if possible, try to merge upstream changes to latex layer

-        3.  wrong order of company-completions -\> brute-force solution is to create new layer
+        2.  wrong order of company-completions -\> brute-force solution is to create new layer

-        4.  lighter solution is to modify `company-backends` variable post-initialization -\> perhaps with advice over latex init function
+        3.  lighter solution is to modify `company-backends` variable post-initialization -\> perhaps with advice over latex init function

-        5.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
+        4.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
             \"doran2017does\" from \"do\") in
             `company-reftex-citation-candidates`, for development add